This is an ad-free article.

 Below is a letter I wrote to a family who I recently had a home visit with.
-I felt it synthesized a lot of information that I often share with families and would be a useful addition to my blog.
+I felt it synthesized a lot of information that I often share with families and would be a useful addition to my website.

 - You want to get “BLL Testing”, using venous draw blood samples (i.e. from a vein in the arm – not a finger-prick test) as soon as possible, to help quantify the degree of concern.